pelias/documentation/use-cors.md

 ### Add a Pelias search box to a Leaflet map

-We provide a plugin that adds a Pelias search box to any [Leaflet](http://leafletjs.com/) powered map.
+Mapzen provides a plug-in that adds a Pelias search box to any [Leaflet](http://leafletjs.com/)-powered map.

 See https://github.com/pelias/leaflet-geocoder for installation instructions and a live demo.